-IndigiGrow is a venture by First Hand Solutions, creators of the Blak Markets.
+IndigiGrow is a social enterprise by First Hand Solutions, creators of the Blak Markets.
 IndigiGrow seeks to deliver positive environmental projects through research and rejuvenation of endangered plants.
 In addition, they participate in mass urban plantings which create carbon credits, and also improve the general atmosphere and environment.
 Finally, they offer native plants for sale from their nursery.

 The organisation is based in La Perouse, the community where I grew up.
 As a result, I am extremely passionate about supporting them.